-24 Potential Collaborators for Rush’s Geddy Lee and Alex Lifeson
+18 Potential Collaborators for Rush’s Geddy Lee and Alex Lifeson

 Any potential new lineup could easily expand to accommodate various new instrumental and vocal contributors.
-That's certainly been the case with Lee and Lifeson's musical output away from Rush – rare though it may be.
+That's certainly been the case with Lee and Lifeson's output away from Rush – rare though it may be.

-Instead, the remaining duo is said to be considering LeeLifeson as a band name.
-That represents the potential for an exciting new beginning, even as they smartly preserve the legacy of a threesome that was inducted into the Rock and Roll Hall of Fame in 2013.
+All of this speculation presents the potential for an exciting new beginning, even as Lee and Lifeson smartly preserve the legacy of a threesome that was inducted into the Rock & Roll Hall of Fame in 2013.

 Like most lists, the below rundown of 18 Potential Collaborators for Rush's Geddy Lee and Alex Lifeson contains suggestions that range from entirely reasonable to somewhat unrealistic.
 But that's the fun of it, you know?

 The Rush / Metallica Team-Up That Slipped Away